 Using two cups to transfer water back and forth allows you to hit the desired target temperature of between 162 and 180 Fahrenheit.

 Use water that’s completely boiled.
 Then, transfer the water back and forth between cups to get the desired temperature.
 This type of cooling also helps stabilize the water's temperature during steeping.
 Many also believe it helps air flow into the water, resulting in a livelier, more aerated tea.

 (Read Everything You Need to Know about Water and Japanese Green Tea here.)

 The brewing process itself does not take a very long time, especially if the temperature has been calibrated correctly.
 The recommended amount of leaf to use is roughly one gram per every 50 milliliters of water.

 As you become more experienced with brewing, you may change these ratios to suit your desired tastes.

-For half a cup of water, it’s a good idea to use roughly 1 1/4 tablespoons of tea leaf.
+For half a cup of water, it’s a good idea to use roughly 1 1/4 tablespoons of tea leaves.

 Because of the low steeping time, it’s actually possible to get between three and five more steeps out of the leaves.

-To get the best results, try to brew the second batch at 30 seconds and every subsequent batch at double the previous batch's brewing time.
+To get the best results, try to brew the second batch for 30 seconds and every subsequent batch for double the previous batch's brewing time.
 Each time you brew, try to increase the temperature by five degrees.